dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

 ### Specify a scan region

 By default, the whole image will be searched.
-This is time-consuming especially when dealing with high-resolution images.
+This is time-consuming, especially when dealing with high-resolution images.
 Users can speed up the recognition process by restricting the scanning region.

 To specify a region, users need to define an area.
 The following code shows how to create a template string and define the region.